Pan-Canadian-Genome-Library/pcgl-authz/docs/enrollment.md

 During enrollment, users authenticate using a preferred identity.
 Users should be advised to choose their institutional identity if available (true for any Canadian academic institution that is a member of CAF, which is nearly all universities).
 It is possible to merge identities later, if a user registers more than once with different IDPs.

 At the moment, all enrollment is either through invitation or by self-registration with approval.
-We will eventually want to allow self-enrollment without approval, but that's further down the line when we have a prod instance.
+All flows require email verification, so we will always have a verified email address for a user.

 ## PCGL user identifiers

+We currently create two PCGL identifers for each user through `Configuration -> Identifier Assignments`:

-We are current creating both a `PCGL Number` (int) and a `PCGL ID` for each user (string, format `PCGL######` where ##### = PCGL Number) through `Configuration -> Identifier Assignments`.
-In the absence of the ID registry service, we will use this the PCGL ID to uniquely identify users (for example, in calls to the authorization API).
-This ensures that we always use the same ID, no matter what OIDC attributes are released by the IDP used to authenticate.
+* `PCGL Number` (int)
+* `PCGL ID` (string, format `PCGL######` by concatenating 'PCGL' + `PCGL Number`)

+In the absence of the planned PCGL ID registry service, we will use this the PCGL ID to uniquely identify users (for example, in calls to the authorization API).
+This ensures that we always use the same ID for a user, no matter what OIDC attributes are released by the IDP used to authenticate.

 ## Configuring enrollment flows